holos-run/bank-of-holos/README.md

 # Bank of Holos

-**Bank of Holos** is an example software development platform built for a retail bank using [Holos], an open source tool to holistically manage your software development platform.
+**Bank of Holos** is an example software development platform built for a retail bank using [Holos].
+Holos is an open source tool that holistically manages software development platforms.

 The Holos Authors use this repository to demonstrate how platform, security, and software development teams are able to deliver services safer, easier, and more consistently with Holos.
 This repository is also used extensively in our [Guides] to show real world examples of Holos in action.